 But only to make mothers realize that the challenges that they go through are normal and moms all over the world face them.
 Usually, mothers talk about how challenging motherhood is and they end with a sigh, “But it’s still all worth it”.
 Is it, really?

 I want to be honest here and don’t want to glorify motherhood just because it is hard.
 I honestly think motherhood is not for everyone.
 If you feel that you should never become a mother, then don’t.

-To be honest, on my hardest days I have wished if I were not a mother.
+To be honest, on my hardest days, I have wished I were not a mother.
 I am not proud to admit this.
 And there is no doubt about the love I have for my kids.
 But I have often wondered what makes me feel so.

 But then I realize, it’s a problem that people experience when they don’t accept change.
 Change is the only constant in the Universe.
 Everything changes.

-People change, relationships change, everything in nature changes.
+People change, relationships change, and everything in nature changes.
 When we fight against change, we suffer.

 I have thought about regrets a lot.
 And I realize it’s when I miss my old life I don’t feel like being a mother.
 But then I remind myself I don’t feel always happy about everything else in my life too.
 Don’t we all have days when we don’t love our life?